evanvolgas/reflectedintelligence/_posts/2025-05-24-economics-of-reflection.md

 By approaching AI reflection as both a technical and economic challenge, we can build systems that deliver on the transformative potential of AI while respecting the limits of our computational and environmental resources.
 The most successful AI implementations won't necessarily be those with the most raw computing power, but those that apply reflection most intelligently—knowing exactly when to think deeply and when a quick answer will do.

 In a world where AI is becoming ubiquitous, every watt, flop, and token matters.
 The approaches outlined in this article represent our best path toward AI that is not just capable but sustainable—delivering maximum value with minimum waste.
-As Turing Award winner Jeffrey Hinton recently noted, "Efficiency may ultimately prove as important as raw capability in determining which AI systems succeed in the long run."[^29]

 ## Glossary of Key Terms

 **AI Reflection (Reflective Reasoning)**: The practice of an AI system reasoning through multiple intermediate steps or self-checks before producing a final answer.
 Analogous to human deliberative thought, reflection helps tackle complex problems by "thinking things through" rather than responding instinctively.
-First formally described in AI contexts by Nye et al. in their 2021 paper "Show Your Work: Scratchpads for Intermediate Computation."[^30]
+First formally described in AI contexts by Nye et al. in their 2021 paper "Show Your Work: Scratchpads for Intermediate Computation."[^29]

 **Large Language Model (LLM)**: A neural network with billions or trillions of parameters trained on vast text data, capable of generating and understanding human-like text.
 Examples include GPT-4, Claude, and Gemini.
 These models form the foundation of modern generative AI systems.

-**Chain-of-Thought (CoT) Prompting**: A technique introduced by Wei et al. in 2022 that guides language models to produce a sequence of reasoning steps rather than direct answers.[^31] For example, instead of simply answering "121" to a multiplication problem, the model might write out "11 × 11 = 121" with intermediate steps.
+**Chain-of-Thought (CoT) Prompting**: A technique introduced by Wei et al. in 2022 that guides language models to produce a sequence of reasoning steps rather than direct answers.[^30] For example, instead of simply answering "121" to a multiplication problem, the model might write out "11 × 11 = 121" with intermediate steps.
 This dramatically improves performance on tasks requiring multi-step reasoning.

-**Tree of Thoughts (ToT)**: An advanced reflection technique developed at Princeton that extends chain-of-thought by exploring multiple reasoning paths simultaneously, allowing the model to backtrack when it reaches dead ends or unsatisfactory solutions.[^32] This approach enables more sophisticated problem-solving similar to how humans consider multiple possibilities.
+**Tree of Thoughts (ToT)**: An advanced reflection technique developed at Princeton that extends chain-of-thought by exploring multiple reasoning paths simultaneously, allowing the model to backtrack when it reaches dead ends or unsatisfactory solutions.[^31] This approach enables more sophisticated problem-solving similar to how humans consider multiple possibilities.

 **Self-Consistency**: A reflection method that generates multiple independent reasoning paths for the same problem and selects the most common answer, reducing errors through a form of internal consensus-building.
-Wang et al. demonstrated this technique can improve accuracy by 22-33% on challenging math and reasoning tasks.[^33]
+Wang et al. demonstrated this technique can improve accuracy by 22-33% on challenging math and reasoning tasks.[^32]

 **Inference**: Running a trained AI model to generate outputs (as opposed to training, which is learning the model parameters).
 Inference costs include computational resources (GPU/CPU time), memory usage, and electricity required for the model to process inputs and produce results.